kubernetes/test-infra/coverage/docs/design.md

   - code coverage profile, which is produced by "[go test -coverprofile](https://blog.golang.org/cover)" and contains all block level code coverage data
   - xml file that stores file-level and package-level code coverage, formatted to be readable by TestGrid

 The tool has two major modes of operation, based on whether it is running in post-submit or pre-submit workflow.
-Post-submit workflow starts when a commit to the base branch happens, e.g. when a pull request is merged.
+Post-submit workflow runs on a specific commit on a branch and is typically triggered when commits are pushed to a branch (e.g. when a PR merges).
-Pre-submit workflow starts when a pull requested is created or updated with new commit.
+Pre-submit workflow runs on the merge commit for a pull request and is typically triggered by PR creation or update.

 The tool performs the following additional operations when running in pre-submit workflow
   - after running code coverage on target directories,  it compares the new result with the one stored by